The Geometric P=W conjecture and Thurston's compactification: Preliminaries in skein algebra and DT coordinates

-with the product structure defined by stacking two links on the top of each other.
-By \cite[Thm.~IX.7.1]{P1}, isotopy classes of multicurves (together with the empty multicurve $\cong$ 1) form a basis of $\tn{Sk}_{q}(\Si_{g,n})$ as $\Z[q^\pm]$-module.
-On the other hand, by a Theorem of Bullock-Przytycki-Sikora \cite{Bu,PS} and Charles-March\'{e} \cite{ChMa}, the specialization $\tn{Sk}_{g,n}\defeq \tn{Sk}_{q=-1}(\Si_{g,n})$ of the skein algebra at $q = -1$ is canonically isomorphic, via the (negative of) trace function along loops, to the ring of regular functions $\C[\cX_{g,n}]$ of $\cX_{g,n}$.
-The classical limit $\tn{Sk}_{q=1}(\Si_{g,n})$ is isomorphic to $\tn{Sk}_{q=-1}(\Si_{g,n})$, just not canonically.
-The isomorphism depends on a choice of a spin structure; see \cite{Barrett}.
-For simplicity, we will work with the $q=1$ classical limit.\\
+of the skein algebra at $q=-1$ is canonically isomorphic, via the (negative of the) trace function along loops, to the ring of regular functions $\C[\cX_{g}]$ on $\cX_{g}$.
+The classical limit $\tn{Sk}_{q=1}(\Si_{g})$ is isomorphic to $\tn{Sk}_{q=-1}(\Si_{g})$, though not canonically: the isomorphism depends on a choice of spin structure; see~\cite{Barrett}.
+For simplicity, we work with the $q=1$ classical limit.